How to Buy Online: Teach Yourself About Technical Products and Get What You Can Truly Love was last updated August, 2018.

 When you've read enough and learned enough about a product--any product!--you'll be able to tell by the number of positive reviews, the number of negative reviews, the issues reviewers discuss, and other common sense pointers, whether a product is as good as its average rating suggests. how to buy online

 If there aren't very many ratings, the distribution is less important.
-Just read them all.
+Just read them all--particularly the negative ones.

 Pay Special Attention to the Negative Reviews (Why People Don't Like a Product)

 To paraphrase the famous Tolstoy quote (from Anna Karenina), "Happy users are all alike; every unhappy user is unhappy in their own way."
-This is true for user reviews, too: People are generally happy with a product if it works how they want it to.
+This is really true for user reviews: People are generally happy with a product if it works how they want it to.
 But people can be unhappy with a product for all sorts of different reasons.

 So the negatives are where you'll discover the seedy underbelly of a product: it may be good at most things but really bad at one or two things, or maybe the customer service is awful.
 The negative reviews will tell these stories.